-Even if you plan to attend the Annual Meeting, please vote over the Internet or by telephone or, if you have received a paper copy of the proxy, sign, date and return the enclosed proxy promptly.
+Even if you plan to attend the Annual Meeting, please vote electronically or by telephone or, if you have received a paper copy of the proxy, sign, date and return the enclosed proxy promptly by mail.
 Your cooperation in giving this matter your immediate attention and in returning your proxies will be appreciated.